Results published in Nature also include a proposal for a new treatment concept based on new findings

 — An international team of researchers led by City of Hope’s Markus Müschen

-, M.D., Ph.D., the Norman and Sadie Lee Foundation Endowed Professor in Pediatrics and founding chair of the Department of Systems Biology, found a connection between drug-resistance in acute lymphoblastic leukemia
+, M.D., Ph.D., founding chair of the Department of Systems Biology and the Norman and Sadie Lee Foundation Endowed Professor in Pediatrics, found a connection between drug-resistance in acute lymphoblastic leukemia

 (ALL) and increased sugar uptake in the ALL cells, according to the paper titled, “Metabolic gatekeeper function of B-lymphoid transcription factors,” published today in Nature